ahmed-samir-mohammed/UveraMovieDashbord/README.md

 - **RxJS Signals:** To optimize performance and simplify reactive data handling.
 - **NgxPagination:** To provide seamless pagination experience.
 - **NgxSpinner:** To display loading indicators, enhancing user experience.
+- **Tailwind CSS and Flowbite:** Used to enhance the UI design, ensuring modern and responsive user interface components with minimal custom styling required.

 ## Structure